Model soups need only one ingredient

 This adaptive boundary enables \methodname to dynamically accommodate the heterogeneous spectral properties across various layers and architectures, ensuring robust partitioning without manual hyperparameter selection.
 Intuitively, the high-energy spectral component $\WW^{(\ell)}_{\text{High}}$ encodes concentrated task-specific adaptation, while the low-energy $\WW^{(\ell)}_{\text{Low}}$ contains residual updates that, despite potentially capturing noise, may preserve information critical for OOD robustness. \looseness=-1

-A natural question is whether the low-energy component can be removed altogether.
+Having established the partition, a natural question is whether $\mathbf{W}^{(\ell)}_{\mathrm{Low}}$ can simply be discarded, that is, whether the low-energy component carries any signal worth preserving.
 Several recent studies~\citep{gargiulo2025tasksingularvectorsreducing, tang2025mergingmodelsflyretraining, stoica2024modelmergingsvdtie} have argued that $\WW^{(\ell)}_{\text{Low}}$ largely encodes noise and that discarding it can improve merging.
 These results, however, are mostly based on the standard task arithmetic benchmark~\citep{ilharco2023editing}, where the CLIP vision encoder is fine-tuned on a collection of relatively small-scale classification tasks, such as MNIST \citep{lecun1998mnist} and Cars \citep{krause20133d}.
 In \autoref{fig:TA_ViT_B_32_main}, we progressively remove a larger amount of singular values and track the average performance on the suite of 20 tasks proposed by \citet{wang2024localizing}.
 In this regime, adaptation tends to be concentrated in a few dominant directions, so truncation appears effective. \looseness=-1

-In contrast, our setting involves fine-tuning on ImageNet and evaluating across natural distribution shifts (ImageNetV2, ImageNet-R, ImageNet-Sketch, ObjectNet, ImageNet-A).
+In contrast, our setting involves fine-tuning on the significantly more complex ImageNet benchmark and evaluating across natural distribution shifts (ImageNetV2, ImageNet-R, ImageNet-Sketch, ObjectNet, ImageNet-A).
 As shown in \autoref{fig:clip_on_imagenet_id_vs_ood_main}, removing low-energy components in this regime leads to degradation of both ID and OOD accuracy, even when retaining 95\% of spectral energy.
 This suggests that low-energy directions encode complementary information that is essential for OOD robustness. \looseness=-1

-To balance specialization and generalization, we reweigh the high- and low-energy components rather than discarding one of them.
+To balance specialization and generalization, we reweight the high- and low-energy components rather than discarding one of them.
 For each layer, the edited update is \looseness=-1

 where coefficients $\lambda_{\text{High}}^{(\ell)}$ and $\lambda_{\text{Low}}^{(\ell)}$ are determined adaptively.
 We now turn to how low-energy directions should be weighted relative to the dominant ones.
 We rely on two complementary signals derived directly from the model.
 The first comes from the singular value spectrum itself: when the decay is steep, most adaptation is captured by the leading singular values, suggesting that residual directions are less informative.
 When the singular value spectrum is flat, however, the contribution of weaker directions is more substantial.
 To capture this behavior, we define a spectral decay ratio, \looseness=-1 \begingroup \endgroup which is small when the spectrum decays steeply and large when it is flat. \looseness=-1 The second signal represents the fractional energy of the low-rank subspace: { }